 Keeping it simple will give me more time to enjoy all the season has to offer.
 Like watching Christmas movies, baking, strolling through pretty shops and maybe even taking a nap while listening to my favorite Christmas tunes as the sun sets and the Christmas tree begins to take on a magical glow.
 This to me is pure bliss!!!!
 I want it to last.

 When we moved I gave away quite a bit of holiday decor and only kept a few bins of mostly ornaments and tree lights.
 I found I have been liking the look of keeping things simple and as natural as possible.

 I posted about the mantel in my living room earlier this week.
-Thank you for all the nice comments you left me about it.
 Yesterday I hung a fresh cedar wreath on the mirror across from it.

 The wreath is from Lynch Creek Farm and is a beauty.
 It also smells wonderful.